jmielkeway/ccos4rbpi_volume0/chapter05/spinlocks.md

 };
 ```

 When a thread of execution attempts to acquire a lock, it will _take the next ticket_ and wait in line.
 When the value of the owner equals the value of the ticket, the thread has acquired the lock, and can proceed.
 When the thread releases the lock, it will increment the owner value, so that the thread holding the next ticket can proceed.
-So threads are able to proceed in a FIFO fashion, and there is less risk of starvation from one thread being unlucky while many threads are attempting to acquire the lock at once.
+Threads are able to move forward in a FIFO fashion.
+Compared with a single-bit-test-and-set lock, there is lower risk of starvation from one thread being unlucky while many threads are attempting to acquire the lock at once.

 The spinlock is put to use as in [src/cheesecake.c](code1/src/cheesecake.c):